MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-process-sales-returns-orders.md

 10. On the **Sales Return Order** page, in the **Return Reason Code** field on each line, select the reason for the return.
 11. Choose the **post** action.

-## <a name="to-create-a-replacement-sales-order-from-a-sales-return-order"></a>To create a replacement sales order from a sales return order
+## To create a replacement sales order from a sales return order
 You may decide to compensate a customer for an item that you have sold them by replacing the item.
 You can make a replacement with the same item or a different item.
 This situation could occur if you mistakenly shipped the wrong item to the customer, for example.

 1. On the **Sales Return Order** page for an active return process, on an empty line, make a negative entry for the replacement item by inserting a negative amount in the **Quantity** field.